Emporium Melbourne: History

 From 1911 to 1934, Melbourne businessman Sidney Myer acquired and constructed 10 buildings between Lonsdale and Bourke streets in the central city while establishing his Myer chain of department stores.
 The first new building was completed facing Bourke Street in 1914, and the 8-storey structure was named the "Myer's Emporium".
 In 1925, work began on a new, 11-storey building facing Lonsdale Street, designed by H.W. and F.B.
 Tompkins and influenced by Classical and Beaux-Arts architectural styles.
+One of the first employees was Adeline Keating who rose to be Chief Buyer and the most highly paid business woman in Australia.
+She toured the world and once a year she would create a special display for Christmas in the store.

 This structure incorporated parts of previous buildings, which resulted in a complex layout and multiple mezzanine levels.
 In 1962, a pedestrian bridge was constructed between first, second and third storeys of the Bourke Street and Lonsdale Street buildings.